BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## Feed forward neural network

 Feed forward neural networks (also called multi layer perceptron) are a type of neural network that can be used for regression or classification from tabular data, and is usualy trained with gradient descent.
+It was first publicated by  McCulloch Warren and Walter Pitts in *A Logical Calculus of Ideas Immanent in Nervous Activity* in 1944.
+It was originaly intended as a simple biologival model of a brain.
 It is usualy represented in the following form:

 ![feed forward](images/neural_network/neural_network_explaination.png)